Fate101/CraftCord-Connect/README.md

     player-leave: true
   # Relay links, image attachments, and stickers from Discord to Minecraft as clickable buttons or notices
   relay-links-and-media: true
+  # Use Discord role color for usernames in Minecraft chat (if supported by your server version)
+  use-discord-role-color: true
 ```

 Replace `YOUR_BOT_TOKEN_HERE` and `YOUR_CHANNEL_ID_HERE` with your actual values.